The Investigatory Powers Bill received Royal Assent on 29 November 2016.

-Most of the Bill’s powers apply to ‘telecommunications operators’.
-This includes not just network providers, but providers of a service that facilitates the creation, management or storage of communications transmitted, or that may be transmitted, by means of a telecommunication system.
+Most of the Act’s powers apply to ‘telecommunications operators’.
+This includes not just network providers, but the provider of a service that facilitates the creation, management or storage of communications transmitted, or that may be transmitted, by means of a telecommunication system.

 This definition is intentionally broad, as can be seen from the draft Codes of Practice: “Internet based services such as web-based email, messaging applications and cloud-based services" are covered.

 Social media companies will also be in scope.

 If an operator is outside the UK and provides a telecommunications service to people in the UK, or controls a telecommunication system in the UK, then it is generally within the scope of the Act.

 Furthermore most of the powers:

 • can require them to do things outside the UK and